matrix-org/synapse/docs/workers.md

 make HTTP requests to each other, primarily for operations which need to wait for a reply ─ such as sending an event.

-Redis support was added in v1.13.0 with it becoming the recommended method in v1.18.0.
-It replaced the old direct TCP connections (which is deprecated as of v1.18.0) to the main process.
-With Redis, rather than all the workers connecting to the main process, all the workers and the main process connect to Redis, which relays replication commands between processes.
-This can give a significant cpu saving on the main process and will be a prerequisite for upcoming performance improvements.
+All the workers and tha main process connect to Redis, which relays replication commands between processes.

 If Redis support is enabled Synapse will use it as a shared cache, as well as a pub/sub mechanism.